 (2) A person to whom this section applies is not personally liable for anything done or omitted to be done in good faith by that person in the performance or purported performance of any duty, or the exercise or purported exercise of any power, under this Act.

-[Section 142 amended by No. 30 of 2003 s.
+[Section 142 amended: No. 30 of 2003 s.
 39 and 40.]

 143. Regulations